 Applications and Notices of Intent

 Applications for wastewater permits and, in the case of generic and general permits, notices of intents must be submitted to the department’s appropriate permitting office, except steam electric power plants discharging to surface waters.
-These applications are submitted to the Industrial Wastewater Section in Tallahassee.
+These applications are submitted to the Wastewater Management Program in Tallahassee.
 The permitting office reviews the application or notice and, based on this review, may request additional information from the applicant.
 Once the application has been deemed complete and no more additional information is required, the department then can act on the application or notice by issuing or denying the permit.

 The application form for an individual permit for a wastewater treatment plant or reuse or disposal system (new, renewal or substantial modification) is Form 62-620.910(1) [AKA Form 1].
 Other forms may be needed depending on the type of activities involved.
 Applications for minor permit revisions are made on Form 62-620.910(9).
 The application form for domestic wastewater collection/transmission systems is Form 62-604.300(8)(a).

 To access any permit application under department review visit the department's permitting website.

 Wastewater permits are generally issued by one of the department’s six district offices and delegated local programs, except steam electric power plants discharging to surface waters as discussed above.
 For more information on a specific permit, please contact the appropriate permitting office or delegated local program based on the physical location of the permitted facility or activity.